apache/arrow/docs/source/developers/reviewing.rst

 Arrow is a foundational project that will need to evolve over many years or even decades, while serving potentially millions of users.
-We believe being meticulous when reviewing brings greater rewards to the project than being lenient and aiming for quick merges.
+We believe that being meticulous when reviewing brings greater rewards to the project than being lenient and aiming for quick merges.

-Fixing potential issues after a Pull Request (PR) merge is more costly since it forces the developer to context-switch back to work that was thought to be finished.
-Moreover, an late-minute API change may propagate to other parts of the project and require more attention than if done up front.
-And there are social issues with asking a volunteer to go back to work on something that was accepted as finished.
+Code review like this leads to better quality code, more people who are engaged with and understand the code being changed, and a generally healthier project with more room to grow and accomodate emerging needs.

 Guidelines
 ==========